-This course takes us back to a time when the building process was mostly human powered.
+This course takes us back to a time when the building process was mostly human-powered.
 Starting with a stack of freshly cut logs we will use a combination of felling axes and broad axes to make square timber.
-For the smaller scantlings (smaller cross sectioned timbers) we will re-saw some timbers using a two-man pit-saw.
+For the smaller scantlings (smaller cross-sectioned timbers) we will re-saw some timbers using a two-man pit-saw.
 During the second part of the course, students will use traditional layout methods and techniques to work with hand-hewn timber.
 Hand tools are most suited to cut the joinery in this environment, and students will have an opportunity to try out axes, chisels and beam drills.
-The result will be a 12’ by 12’ square pavilion with magnificent tool marks showing off its truly hand-crafted nature.
+The result will be a 12-foot by 12-foot square pavilion with magnificent tool marks showing off its truly hand-crafted nature.

 You will need the following tools for this class:

 - carpenter's pencil

 - clothing appropriate to work outdoors in spring weather- raincoats, sweaters, sunscreen, etc.

 Feel free to bring your favorite tools and whatever materials you might feel appropriate for this course.